 From New Year onwards the team at Attingham are keeping an eye out for the first of the snowdrops.
-Usually, beginning to make an appearance from mid January (dependent upon weather conditions) these delicate green and white flowers transform the floor of the woodland in February.
+Usually, beginning to make an appearance from early January (dependent upon weather conditions) these delicate green and white flowers transform the floor of the woodland in February.

 Wrap up warm as the new year arrives and take a refreshing stroll around Attingham to spot the snowdrops.

 Snowdrops are traditionally seen as a symbol of hope at the end of the winter and with the wet and mild winter we've had so far this year they are likely to start 'springing up' in January.

 To ensure the safety of our visitors, staff, volunteers and local communities, you’ll need to book your visit in advance to Attingham.

 The best time to spot snowdrops

 During February we would expect to see lots of clusters around the grounds, for example, close to the entrance gates on the front drive, and in the Orchard.
 We expect them to be at their best, and to see the best displays in the woodland around the Mile Walk in February 2021.